Zohrehvand/Wpf/README.md

 - WPF (.NET 4.8)
 - Entity Framework (6.3)
 - Prism.Core Library to publish and subscribe to the Events.
-- Autofac Library for Ioc and DI.
+- Autofac Library for IOC and DI.